Boston University vs. Holy Cross Predictions & Picks - Women's Patriot Tournament Championship

 Boston University Schedule Analysis

-- In their signature win of the season, the Terriers took down the Holy Cross Crusaders 66-59 on February 15.
+- In their best win of the season, the Terriers took down the Holy Cross Crusaders 66-59 on February 15.

+- Boston University has 21 wins against Quadrant 4 opponents, the seventh-most in the country.

 Boston University 2022-23 Best Wins